Mara-Li/Obsidian-Snippet-Manager/README.md

 ## How to use
 1. Adding a new repo : `obsnipe clone repository_url`
-    Additionally, you can exclude a folder from update with adding the `--exclude` command : `obsnipe clone --excluded [repository_url]`
+    Additionally, you can exclude a folder from update with adding the `--exclude` command : `obsnipe clone [repository_url] --excluded`
+    This command work also for file : `obsnipe clone [repository_url] --excluded file.css`.
+This file will be added to `exclude.yml`.
 2. Updating everything : `obsnipe`
 3. Updating only a repository : `obsnipe update folder_name`
     The folder name is the folder that you wish to update the snippet!
+    Also, you can update only a specific file with `obsnipe update [foldername] --only [filename]`

 The script will :
 - Git pull
-- Git move every `.css` file in your `.obsidian/snippet` folder.
+- Git move every `.css` (unless the excluded) file in your `.obsidian/snippet` folder.

 ## Other function
 - `obsnipe list` : List all GitHub Repository you download.
-- `obsnipe exclude [folder_name]` : Exclude a folder from update.
-You can exclude multiple value using : `obsnipe exclude [folder1] [folder2]`
+- `obsnipe exclude [folder_name]` : Exclude a folder or a css snippet from update.
+You can exclude multiple value using : `obsnipe exclude [folder1] [filename2]`

 Note : You can exclude a folder from auto-update using the `exclude.yml` file, placed in your Snippet Manager folder.
 You need to add the folder name as a yaml list :